The Plot Against Kennedy: The 292nd Evolutionary Lens with Bret Weinstein and Heather Heying

 Okay.

-Was he talking about the C the COVID vaccines in particular or all vaccines?
+Was he talking about the COVID vaccines in particular or all vaccines?

-He starts out talking about COVID vaccines, but then he seems to be seems to conflate a bunch of different things.
+He starts out talking about COVID vaccines, but then he seems to conflate a bunch of different things.

 If you know the COVID phenomenology, you know that healthy young people actually did not suffer serious cases of COVID, didn't need any intervention at all because they were really well built for it for whatever reason, for reasons that we don't necessarily know.

-And his point is okay, he's gonna go after Kennedy, who is backing the recommendations off for children because they don't need it unless they have some other condition.
+And his point is, okay, he's going to go after Kennedy, who is backing the recommendations off for children because they don't need it unless they have some other condition.

-But nonetheless, for healthy for healthy young kids, they don't need it.
+But nonetheless, for healthy young kids, they don't need it.

 Are the highest.